devrajsaini6310-sys/Power-BI-Project-1/README.md

         Key Performance Indicators to monitor overall performance at a glance.

 Data Source and Preparation :-

-                 Data Source:-

-                              The dataset is a Excel file named Reliancr_super_store_data.xlsx containing detailed sales transactions.
+                              The dataset is an Excel file named Reliancr_super_store_data.xlsx containing detailed sales transactions.

 Data Transformation and Data cleaning : -

                   I used Power Query Editor to clean and prepare the data.

                   I handling of missing values, removing duplicates, and correcting data type.

 Data Modeling and Relationships :-

-                                                                                          I have only one dataset in this Project that is Orders table

-                                   but if we have you multiple data tables in a project then we have required a data model to create a relationship between multiples tables.

-                                   in this dataset we do not need to build a modeling.
+                                  I have only one dataset in this Project that is Orders table but if we have you multiple data tables in a project then we have required a data model to create a relationship between multiples tables for analyze them.in this dataset we do not need to build a modeling.

 Dashboard Visualizations :-